Blocks in a Data Node#

 Conclusion#

 The main execution module handles a variety of things.
-For the most part it is involved heavily in restarts and in meta data operations.
-NDBFS operations and checkpoint operations in DBDIH is the most common operation it does during normal traffic load.
+For the most part, it is involved heavily in restarts and metadata operations.
+NDBFS operations and checkpoint operations in DBDIH are the most common operations it does during normal traffic load.

 Rep blocks#